BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Related Work

 \section{Related Work}

-\textbf{Model Merging} A related approach to TA is \ac{MM}~\cite{AdaMerging2024iclr, badmerging, wortsman2022modelsoup, yadav2024neurips, ortiz2024neurips, tang2023concrete, yang2024representation}, which primarily addresses task learning.
-In contrast, TA accommodates learning, forgetting, and analogy, making it especially useful for deploying TVs as mobile apps or browser extensions.
-Consequently, TVaaS providers could evolve into app stores, offering a variety of TV-based services.
-This potential underpins our focus on TA.
+\textbf{Model Merging} A related method to TA is Model Merging (MM)~\cite{ortiz-jimenez2023task, tang2023concrete, wortsman2022modelsoup, ties-merging, yang2024representation, AdaMerging2024iclr, badmerging}, which primarily addresses task learning.
+In contrast, TA supports learning, forgetting, and analogy operations, making it particularly suitable for deploying TVs akin to mobile applications or browser extensions.
+TVaaS providers could evolve into app-store-like platforms for ML models, highlighting significant potential for future TV-based services.
+Consequently, given this promising outlook, our work focuses exclusively on TA.

-\textbf{MM/TA Backdoors} While most existing work highlights safety alignment~\cite{yi2024safetyrealignmentframeworksubspaceoriented,bhardwaj2024languagemodelshomersimpson,hazra2024safetyarithmeticframeworktesttime,li2024safetylayersalignedlarge,kim2024decoupling,hammoud2024modelmergingsafetyalignment}, the security aspects of MM and TA remain underexplored.
-In the context of backdoors, \citet{arora-etal-2024-heres} proposes a defense that merges compromised models with clean pre-trained models, diluting the malicious signals while retaining benign performance.
-We will examine this defense against \textsc{BadTV} in Section~\ref{sec:defense} and Appendix~\ref{appdix:Adding Mulitple CTVs}. \citet{badmerging} introduces \textsc{BadMerging}, a backdoor attack allowing adversaries to compromise merged models despite complex addition-based merging.
-However, \textsc{BadTV} differs by ensuring backdoor persistence under both addition and subtraction, whereas \textsc{BadMerging} focuses primarily on addition-based merging.